Once installed you can type

 takeoff init <folder-name> [blueprint-name] --blueprint-url=<url> --no-default

 init command creates a Takeoff environment, which is essentially a folder.
 Inside itself it contains two folders,

 When creating an workspace you must pass a folder name that can’t currently exist, and you can also specify a blueprint name which will fetch from the cache (e.g.

 You can also pass

---blueprint-url a url to a git repository which will override and fetch the blueprint.
+--blueprint-url a url to a git repository or local folder containing a blueprint.
+For example:

 --no-default stops the creation of the default environment and just makes the required folder structure.

 Lists the environments, versions and apps.
 More information to be added soon.

 takeoff start <workspace> [app]